jpmartha/EggsBenedict/Documentation/SharingFlowTypeEnumeration.md

 # SharingFlowType Enumeration

 You can use two ways in Instagram's sharing flow.
 The `SharingFlowType` is the enumeration following them.
-For more information, see [Instagram's documentation](https://www.instagram.com/developer/mobile-sharing/iphone-hooks/#document-interaction).

 ##### Declaration